Alice Bean: Education and career

-Bean earned bachelor's degrees in Physics, as well as Information and Computer Science, at the University of California at Irvine.
+Bean earned bachelor's degrees in Physics, as well as Information and Computer Science, at the University of California, Irvine.
 She earned an MS and PhD in physics from Carnegie Mellon University.
 After a postdoctoral research appointment at the University of California, Santa Barbara, she joined the faculty of the University of Kansas in 1993, with a research focus in experimental particle physics.

 Bean’s early career work focused on studies of b and c quarks.
 She helped lead tracking detector development for the D0 collaboration at the Fermi National Accelerator Laboratory, and helped develop the silicon particle detectors for the Compact Muon Solenoid collaboration at the Large Hadron Collider.
 Her research interests include analysis of top quarks with the Higgs boson, and searching for compressed scenario supersymmetric particle decays with small candidate mass differences.
 She was a member of the collaboration that experimentally discovered the Higgs Boson.
 In addition, she contributed to development of radio detectors deployed at the South Pole in search of ultra-high energy neutrino decays.

 Her outreach activity includes work on climate change issues with the Office of Religion and Global Affairs of the U.S. Department of State.
 Bean helped create, and serves as the Project Director and Lead Content Advisor for, a multimedia education project called Quarked!.
 The content is focused on nanoscale and particle physics concepts for young children.